tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 * for ordering, NULL values sort together and are less than non-NULL values.
 Therefore SELECT column1 FROM T ORDER BY column1; returns {NULL, NULL, 1,2}. |br|
 * for evaluating a UNIQUE constraint or UNIQUE index, any number of NULLs is okay.
 Therefore CREATE UNIQUE INDEX i ON T (column1); will succeed.

-When comparing a number to a STRING: |br|
+When comparing a numeric to a STRING: |br|
 * If implicit casting is possible, the STRING operand is converted to a number before comparison.
-If implicit casting is not possible, and one of the operands is the name of a column which was defined as SCALAR, and the column is being compared with a number, then number is less than STRING.
+If implicit casting is not possible, and one of the operands is the name of a column which was defined as SCALAR, and the column is being compared with a numeric, then numeric is less than STRING.
 Otherwise, the comparison is not legal.

 When comparing a BOOLEAN to a BOOLEAN: |br|
 TRUE is greater than FALSE.